Do all GMAT sentence correction questions have a verb? Read on.

 One final note–you should know that this particular construction also permits subject-verb inversion, so the previous sentences could also be written with the verbs before the subjects (though I must admit that to my American ears, these short sentences sound stilted or unnatural):

-- The stronger is the drug, the is greater the euphoria.
+- The stronger is the drug, the greater is the euphoria.

 - The smaller is the tumor, the better is the prognosis.